cassiejones444/cj-openai-runtime-update/README.md

     formrecognizerkey = "FORM RECOGNIZER KEY"
     formrecognizerservice = "FORM RECOGNIZER SERVIICE"

 Test the function app locally; all things being equal it should grab a file from the input container (use Azure Storage Explorer to put it there), split it into a bunch of PDFs in the content container that the demo OpenAI deploy created, and then index it ready for OpenAI to search.
-When you run the HttpTrigger locally change the body of the trigger to { "filename": "<NAME OF UPLOADED DOCUMENT.pdf" }
+When you run the HttpTrigger locally change the body of the trigger to { "filename": "<NAME OF UPLOADED DOCUMENT>.pdf" }

 ## Things to Change - Azure